The Student Ministry Graduate Diploma is:

 - If English is not your first language, please see the English Language requirements on the Admissions page.

-Consideration is given to some applicants who are not graduates of a Bachelor’s programme but who have significant experience in church planting and leadership, who would benefit from this programme.
-In these cases, applications would be interviewed by both the Programme Director, and the Academic Dean to establish their ability to successfully complete the programme.
+Consideration is given to applicants who are not graduates of a Bachelor’s programme but who have significant experience in student ministry and who wish to study on the programme.
+In these cases, applicants would be interviewed by both the Programme Director, and the Dean of Postgraduate Studies to establish their ability to complete the course successfully.

 Concerned about finance?